A Guide to Industrial Designs

 - Industrial Design Act

 - Federal legislation governing registration and ownership of industrial designs in Canada.

 - The office within the Canadian Intellectual Property Office responsible for the registration of industrial designs.

 - Industrial designs

-- Visual features of shape, configuration, pattern or ornament (or any combination of these) applied to a manufactured article.
+- Visual features of shape, configuration, pattern or ornament, or any combination of these features, applied to a finished article.

 - Violation of industrial design rights through unauthorized use of a design.